-In any case, we recommend discussing and agreeing with the entire team what attributes/fields should be used, and what gradation should be applied.
+In any case, we recommend discussing and agreeing with the entire team on what attributes/fields should be used and what gradation should be applied.

-This part elaborates on the Title field since quite often the table of contents becomes too cumbersome.
-This is where the description field comes in handy, so you could describe the problem without any restrictions.
+This part elaborates on the Title field since, quite often, the table of contents becomes too cumbersome.
+This is where the description field comes in handy, so you can describe the problem without any restrictions.
 It also specifies additional conditions, such as how often the error occurs, if the error is accidental, and the circumstances that could cause it.